-The Trustee also has effected Group Insurance (with MetLife Insurance) to cover disability income benefits payable from the Plan in certain circumstances of disablement.
+The Trustee also has effected Group Insurance (with MetLife Insurance, which was replaced by Zurich from 24 November 2023) to cover disability income benefits payable from the Plan in certain circumstances of disablement.
 This is a fully insured benefit, however the Plan remains liable for the payment of retirement, death, total and permanent disablement and resignation benefits if a member who receives a disability income benefit terminates service.